evjava/lama-mode/README.md

 # `lama-mode`

-Major mode for Lama ( the programming language for educational purposes, see https://github.com/JetBrains-Research/Lama )
+Major mode for Emacs for Lama ( the programming language for educational purposes, see https://github.com/JetBrains-Research/Lama )

 ## `Usage`